 Turning Point School’s SmartLab and MakerLab are dynamic environments in which students can utilize analog materials and digital devices to put innovative, project-based learning and design thinking into practice.

 Collaboration is key in these spaces, as students utilize critical thinking, creativity, and problem-solving skills to reach their individual and collective goals.

-In our Innovation Labs, the teacher plays the role of facilitator, so that students can create and execute their own projects with the latest technological and professional tools.
+In our Innovation Labs, the teacher plays the role of facilitator so that students can create and execute their own projects with the latest technological and professional tools.
 Hands-on, real-world engagement in Science, Technology, Engineering, Arts, and Mathematics (STEAM) helps students answer the essential question, “How can you improve or contribute to your community?”
 This sense of purpose motivates students to be more creative and courageous with their choices in the Labs.

-In the more digitally-oriented SmartLab, students can soar as far as their entrepreneurial spirits and resourcefulness will take them, while they dive deeply into the eight systems of technology: science & data acquisition, mechanics and structures, robotics and control technology, circuitry, graphic design, and multimedia.
+In the digitally-oriented SmartLab, students can soar as far as their entrepreneurial spirits and resourcefulness will take them, while diving deeply into the eight systems of technology: science & data acquisition, mechanics and structures, robotics and control technology, circuitry, graphic design, and multimedia.
 Whether programming Arduino software or experimenting with the pneumatics board, our students learn to take risks and reflect on (and document) the novel discoveries they make along the way.

 The Turning Point program, which spans preschool through eighth grade, honors the profound brain reshaping periods during both early childhood and early adolescence.

 Research shows that middle school students perform better academically and have a higher perception of their own abilities in Preschool-8 schools, where they feel safer, more confident, and more engaged.

 Turning Point is committed to a Preschool-8 program that produces talented, capable students who are not only ready to take on the challenges of high school, but are proud to have already made the world a better place.